Assignment Help

 Point — Your Topic Sentence

 The first sentence of the paragraph states the specific argument this paragraph will make — directly tied to the thesis.
-“One of the clearest mechanisms through which social media platforms degrade democratic discourse is their algorithmic amplification of emotionally provocative content over factually accurate content.”
-This sentence does two things: it tells the grader what this paragraph argues, and it connects that argument to the thesis.
+It tells the grader what this paragraph argues and connects that argument to the thesis.

 E